pytroll/trollmoves/README.md

 ## Server/Client

-Setup where one or more Server processes announce new files, and one or more Client processes make transfer requests for the configured files.
+Setup where one or more Server processes announce new files, and one or two Client processes make transfer requests for the configured files.

 ### Trollmoves Server